patricksferraz/auth-keycloak-acl/README.md

     - For the local keycloak, run:

       `helm install keycloak codecentric/keycloak`

-    - For the local mongodb, run:

-      `helm install mongo bitnami/mongodb`

-      _add --set auth.enabled=false for no authentication_

     - [optional] For the local apm-server, run:
       `helm install apm-server elastic/apm-server`